West Suburban Wound Care & Hyperbaric Medicine Center®

 West Suburban Wound Care & Hyperbaric Medicine Center, managed by Healogics, Inc., provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.

-That’s where our Wound Care Center® can help.
 With state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.
-The Center uses an interdisciplinary model of care, including infectious-disease management, physical therapy, occupational therapy, laboratory evaluation, nutritional management, pain management, diabetes education, and other areas to address total patient health.
+The Wound Care Center® uses an interdisciplinary model of care, including infectious-disease management, physical therapy, occupational therapy, laboratory evaluation, nutritional management, pain management, diabetes education, and other areas to address total patient health.

 At the West Suburban Wound Care & Hyperbaric Medicine Center, we follow treatment protocols specifically established for each type of wound.
 We utilize the latest approaches to wound healing and remain current in new scientific advances in wound care.